diku-kmc/regexps-syntax/Readme.md

 A centralized implementation of a regular expression parser (parsing the regular expressions themselves, *not* RE parsing on input strings).

-Instead of having a bunch of different ad-hoc implementations, we should focus on this one.
+Instead of having a bunch of different ad-hoc implementations, we can use this one as an off-the-shelf parser.